Functional renormalization group without functional integrals: implementing Hilbert space projections for strongly correlated electrons via Hubbard X-operators: Simple applications

 Keeping in mind that in the atomic limit the probability of finding an electron with spin $\sigma$ is $n_{\sigma} = x_2 + x_{\sigma}$ and using

 we see that $G_\sigma (K )$ in Eq.~\eqref{eq:hub1} can also be written as

 where

-Eq.~\eqref{eq:hub1b} is the well-known Hubbard-I approximation for the electronic single-particle Green functions of the Hubbard model \cite{Fulde95,Ovchinnikov04}, which is exact both in the non-interacting limit $U \rightarrow 0$ and in the atomic limit $t_{\bd{k}} \rightarrow 0$.
+Equation~\eqref{eq:hub1b} is the well-known Hubbard-I approximation for the electronic single-particle Green functions of the Hubbard model \cite{Fulde95,Ovchinnikov04}, which is exact both in the non-interacting limit $U \rightarrow 0$ and in the atomic limit $t_{\bd{k}} \rightarrow 0$.
 Note that for vanishing magnetic field $n_{\uparrow} = n_{\downarrow } $ is independent of the spin projection~$\sigma$.
+From Eq.~\eqref{eq:hub1b} it is clear, that the X-operator self-energies defined in Eq.~\eqref{eq:sigmainitial} are non-trivially related to the usual self-energy $\Sigma(K)$ defined via $ G_\sigma^{-1}(K) = i\omega+\mu-t_{\bm{k}}-\Sigma(K)$.
+Therefore even the initial condition of our X-FRG approach amounts to a non-trivial resummation in perturbation theory.